 Most diets out there focus on what to eat, not how to eat

 Most of the diets you’ll find in the internet or offered by non-RD programs focus on the foods themselves.
-For many people, the issue isn’t the foods they’re eating, but how much.
-You can have too much of a good thing!
+For many people, the issue isn’t the foods they’re eating, but their relationship with food and/or their body.
 So instead of changing your food, look at why you are eating right now – is it stress, boredom, sadness, etc. It often goes beyond food.

 As dietitians, we want to find what works best for you.
 Not everyone will get the same meal plan or advice as everyone’s needs and lifestyle are different.
 Even if 2 people need a 1500 calorie diet, they will still be different to suit their preferences.
 We know there is no one size fits all when it comes to nutrition, so we offer you lots of choices!

 You can definitely argue that your health coach makes you accountable for your actions, but will online information do that?